Common questions we always get asked is how should I prepare for my puppy or what should I buy for them?

 Click here to compare your dog food and find out more info.

 The All Life Stage Healthy Start kit is perfect to get your puppy off to a great start!

 How do ya’ll raise your puppies?

 ~ We use Puppy Culture to raise our puppies.
 We start at just 3 days of age with Early Neurological Stimulation and continue until they leave us at 8 weeks of age.
 We will work with them on noise and touch desensitization, crate training, clicker training, starting on potty training, and so much more.
 It helps to create a well rounded confident puppy.
 We work on manding(sitting for attention) starting around 5-6 weeks.
 We start the potty training process at 4 weeks old with a litter pan.
 Then at 5 weeks we will begin taking them outside every 2 hours.
 They will begin to learn that when we go outside that, that means go potty.
-At 7 weeks we begin crate training.
+At 5 weeks we begin crate training by introducing it in the pen and working up to individual time.
 I like the puppies to be comfortable in their crates for a couple hours upon going home.
 Puppy Culture has been a game changer for us and our puppies.
 It really does help shape your puppy into the best puppy it can be.